MuaadhS/Machine-learning/Games_recommender_system/readme.md

-Sure, here's a possible README file for the project:

 # Games Recommender System

 This is a machine learning project that aims to develop a games recommender system based on the IGN dataset.
 The system takes in the names of a user's favorite games and suggests new games that the user might enjoy based on similarities in game features and user scores.